-A projector is not only helpful for students.
-This device is also useful for employees whose jobs involve projects presenting most of the time.
+A projector is not only useful for students but also for employees whose job involves frequent project presentations.
 When it comes to projectors, XGIMI is one of the leading brands, offering two popular products: XGIMI Elfin and XGIMI MoGo Pro.

-XGIMI Elfin is a compact, solid projector, making it suitable for home use.
-The brand claims it is a portable projector, but this is not completely true.
-Since the internal battery is removed, it becomes more and less portable at the same time.
+XGIMI Elfin is a compact and sturdy projector suitable for home use.
+While the brand claims it is a portable projector, this is somewhat misleading as the internal battery has been removed, making it less portable than other options.

-When it comes to picture quality, there are other better options.
+When it comes to picture quality, there are other better options available.

 Features of XGIMI Elfin